 And as luck would have it, many of her regular customers were attorneys.

-“I remember I’d be talking with them and they’d always say how respected the MTI program was in their professional circles.
-How they knew that anyone coming from the MTI paralegal program would be so well versed and prepared to enter the legal field that they’d usually hire them on the spot.”
+“I remember I’d be talking with them and they’d always say how respected the Campus program was in their professional circles.
+How they knew that anyone coming from the Campus paralegal program would be so well versed and prepared to enter the legal field that they’d usually hire them on the spot.”

 It didn’t stop there.

-“That was another great thing about the MTI program.
+“That was another great thing about the Campus program.
 I was able to apply what I learned in my program on the job.”

 “And maybe one of these days we’ll get chickens, but who knows.”

-Regardless, Burton says she will always believe in MTI and its mission of empowering students to achieve their professional goals.
-And to those students who are considering enrolling at MTI, her advice is simple.
+Regardless, Burton says she will always believe in Campus and its mission of empowering students to achieve their professional goals.
+And to those students who are considering enrolling at Campus, her advice is simple.